PhaelIshall/Computational-Linguistics/README.md

 ```python
 flatten(listoflists)
 ```
 This function simply return a flattened list.
-It takes a list of lists and it returns a simple list.
+It takes a list of lists and it returns a simple list.<return>

 Accuracy of labeling: